Graded Hoare Logic and its Categorical Semantics: Loop Language and Graded Hoare Logic

-This judgment shows the program is non-interferent, since the value of $x$ is independent from the value of the private variable $y$, and secure in the program counter model, since the control flow does not depend on the value of $y$.
-Conversely, the following judgment is not derivable for both $b=\otrue$ and $b=\ofalse$:
+We then instantiate the assertion logic to support relational reasoning, i.e., where the expressions of the language are interpreted as pair of values.
+For an expression $e$, interpreted as a pair $(v_1, v_2)$ then we write $e\langle{1}\rangle = v_1$ to say that the first component (left execution) equals $v_1$ and $e\langle{2}\rangle = v_2$ to say that the second component (right execution) equals $v_2$.
+In the assertion logic, we can then describe public values which need to be equal, following the tradition in reasoning about non-interference, by the predicate $e\langle{1}\rangle = e\langle{2}\rangle$.
+Private data are instead interpreted as a pair of arbitrary values.
+(Section~\ref{sec:blogic} suggested the notation $\mathsf{eqv}_{\langle i\rangle}(e,b)$ for $e\langle{i}\rangle = b$, but we use the latter for compactness here).

-This program is non-interferent but is not secure in the program counter model because the control flow leaks information about $y$ which is a private variable. \end{example}
+As an example, one can prove the following judgment where $x$ is a public variable and $y$ is a private one, and $b\in\{\otrue,\ofalse\}$: \marginpar{\tnote{[review] This does not actually use the eqPub notation it is supposed to illustrate.}\tnote{I do not understand the meaning of this reviewer's comment.} \dnote{We are mixing notations (eqPub above then eqv here).}} { } This judgment shows the program is non-interferent, since the value of $x$ is independent from the value of the private variable $y$, and secure in the program counter model, since the control flow does not depend on the value of $y$.
+Conversely, the following judgment is not derivable for both $b=\otrue$ and $b=\ofalse$: { } This program is non-interferent but is not secure in the program counter model because the control flow leaks information about $y$ which is a private variable. \end{example}

 [1]{\mathsf{count}(#1)}